suffolklibraries/lgc/content/collections/events/our-day-out.md

     content:
       -
         type: text
-        text: '‘Our Day Out'' is an award-winning programme of free, inclusive, high-quality creative workshops for older people that take place in nine locations across Norfolk, Thetford being one of them.'
+        text: '‘Our Day Out'' is an award-winning programme of free, inclusive, high-quality creative workshops for older people that take place in a few locations, Thetford being one of them.'
   -
     type: paragraph
     content: